 Ukraine is the second largest country in Europe with a long and very interesting history, filled with historical campaigns, unique characters and bloody events.

 Ukraine got its independence in 1991, and since then it became a parliamentary-presidential governed state.

 Population.
 According to the recent statistics, Ukraine’s population is 44 mln people.
-The bigger part of them resides in the capital city Kyiv; its major well-known cities are Kharkiv, Dnipro, Lviv and Odessa.
+The bigger part resides in the capital city of Kyiv; the major well-known cities are Kharkiv, Dnipro, Lviv and Odessa.

 Since spring 2014, the Crimea, part of Donetsk and Luhansk regions have been under Russian occupation.

 Time zone.
 Ukraine lives according to the Eastern European Time, which means in winter it’s UTC + 02:00 and in summer it’s UTC + 03:00.

 Neighbors.
 The country borders with seven other countries: EU countries (Poland, Slovakia, Hungary, Romania) and Moldova in the west, Belarus in the north and Russia in the east.
 Because of the military conflict with the last, people from eastern Ukraine have been living in the so-called “frozen conflict” for more than two years.